paholg/dimensioned-examples/src/units-outside.md

 quantities and cannot change units.
 As such, it is dimensionally safe to use whenever you wish, unlike `MapUnsafe`.

 We could also use `Deref` here and end up with code more like the no units version, but I wanted to demonstrate `Map`.
+Also note that this way, these variables have type `Unitless<usize>` which may or may not be advantageous over just `usize`.

 ```rust
             use dim::Map;